sciabarra/Sparkoin/DEVEL.md

 You do not need to install node.

 You can edit the apps/etc/node/server.js from the outside of the container.
+After editing you need to restart, as follows.

+You can use the control script to restart:

+- `./restart-bitcore.sh` to restart bitcore inside the container and pick the changes
+- `./restart-bitcore.sh on` to restart bitcore and remove debug
+- `./restart-bitcore.sh off` to stop bitcore until restart
+- `./restart-bitcore.sh debug` to put bitcore in debug until another restart

+Debugger is accessible in port 5858

+## MAINTENANCE

-You can then enter in the container, with the script "enter.sh <service>"
+You can then enter in the containers with the script "enter.sh <service>"

-You can restart the server with `./restart.sh`

-After restart, it will show the logs on console continuosly.

-When you need to chang someting, just ^c, then `up` then `enter`.

-To suspend node, './restart.sh off'

-To restart, './restart.sh on'